AndresG18/Pinfluence/README.md

    command to include the `--watch` flag.
 This flag will rebuild the __dist__ folder whenever you change your code, keeping the production version up to date.

+### Setting Up AWS If not yet setup

+For detailed instructions on setting up AWS for deployment, refer to the [AWS Setup Guide](https://github.com/appacademy/Module-6-Resources/tree/3b472f95180110edd49a2352937622bbd6a25054/group_project_resources/AWS).

+This guide will walk you through:
+ **Creating and Configuring AWS S3 Buckets**: For storing static assets like images.
+Follow the instructions in the provided link to ensure your application is set up correctly on AWS.

 ## Deployment through Render.com